bilke/Craft-Docs/source/templating/reference/blx.entries.rst

 Tailoring the Results
 ---------------------

 Calling ``blx.entries.find()`` by itself is going to return the last 100 live entries in your site.
 If that happens to be exactly what you needed, great!
-But most likely you’ll want to custimize the results a bit.
+But most likely you’ll want to customize the results a bit.

 Blocks supports a number of parameters that should help you do just that.